-CS 47 CAPSTONE PROJECT
+CAPSTONE PROJECT CS 47

 This is intended as a culminating experience within a degree or certificate sequence.
 Working individually or in a small team, you will develop a large-scale work-like project, driven by client needs, and requiring planning, implementation, documentation and presentation of the solution.
-Based on client requirements, each student or student team will design and implement a solution in a systematic and organized manner, and/or steps.
+Based on client requirements, each student or student team will design and implement a solution in a systematic and organized manner, breaking the project into logical sub-components and/or steps.
 Each student or student team will also prepare relevant written materials and give an oral presentation of the final product.

-Strongly Recommended: CS 1 or CS 31, CNT 52, CIS 43, CNT 43, CS 43, CIS 60, CIS 62, CS 45
+Recommended Course Preparation: CS 1 or CS 31, CNT 52, CIS 43, CNT 43, CS 43, CIS 60, CIS 62, CS 45